 A word of caution regarding early adoption of Standards and Interpretations in the case of entities that prepare financial statements under IFRS as adopted by the European Union (EU).
 Standards, Interpretations and amendments to the existing standards, which were not endorsed for use in the EU, cannot be applied by the entities preparing their financial statements in accordance with IFRS as adopted by the EU.

 Where applicable, we have made reference to past issues of Accounting News dealing with the specific Standard or Interpretation in greater detail.
-These past newsletters are also available at dReport.cz.
+These past newsletters are also available on our blog.
 As always, entities should refer to the Standards and Interpretations themselves to identify all of the changes that may affect their particular circumstances.

 Where a Standard or Interpretation is adopted in advance of its effective date, disclosure of that fact is generally required.

-Even where there is no intention to implement a Standard or Interpretation in advance of its effective date, entities need to be aware of new Standards and Interpretations as they are issued, in order to comply with the requirement included in IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to disclose in their financial statements the potential impact of Standards and Interpretations in issue but not yet effective.
-This requirement is valid irrespective of whether a Standard or Interpretation has already been endorsed in the EU.
+Even where there is no intention to implement a Standard or Interpretation in advance of its effective date, entities need to be aware of new Standards and Interpretations as they are issued in order to comply with the requirement included in IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to disclose in their financial statements the potential impact of Standards and Interpretations in issue but not yet effective.
+In the case of entities that prepare financial statements under IFRS as adopted by the EU, this requirement is valid also for Standards and Interpretations not yet endorsed in the EU.

 The effective dates of IFRSs issued by the IASB and IFRSs as adopted by the EU can be different.